aerospike/asmt/README.md

 To restore a different server instance, use -i to specify the instance index.

-(To restore a specific namespace only, use -n to specify the namespace xmem-id.
+(To restore a specific namespace only, use -n to specify the namespace name.)
-TBD - ASMT to use name eventually.)

 For other restore options, use -h or see the list below.